Self-isolated NFL players engage in group chats, workouts | Times Leader

 “It is kind of weird times,” Poyer said. “… We stocked up probably about a week ago.
 But you go to the grocery store, and you can’t find water.
 You can’t find cleaning stuff.
 It’s crazy.”

 Finding specific items at the grocery store is the biggest challenge for Kelly.
-The Titans lineman’s is allergic to eggs, peanuts and tree nuts, which limits what she can eat and drink.
+The Titans lineman’s oldest daughter Eden is allergic to eggs, peanuts and tree nuts, which limits what she can eat and drink.

 “With all these people that are in a sense panic shopping, and getting all these supplies – you hear the jokes about the toilet paper going out — we have one brand of milk that she drinks because we know it’s safe,” Kelly said.